Legendary NFL coach and broadcaster John Madden has died at age 85 - KTVZ

 In 10 seasons coaching the Raiders, the team had no losing seasons and he led Oakland to the playoffs eight times.
 In January 1977, the team won Super Bowl XI, beating the Minnesota Vikings 32-14 under Madden’s guidance.

-He was inducted into the Pro Football Hall of Fame in 2006.
+He was inducted into the Pro Football Hall of Fame as a coach in 2006.

 Madden provided commentary for NFL games for more than 20 seasons for FOX, CBS, ABC and NBC.
 He won 16 Emmys as Outstanding Sports Personality/Sport Event Analyst.